Here is my piece as featured on

 These feelings are perfectly normal, a part of life and there are a number of small practices that help me to stay balanced – from living in the moment and being out in nature to practicing gratitude.
 But I want to give you something practical – a small offering that if I remember to do helps me navigate emotionally turbulent waters.
 The practice is a meditative exercise called RAIN.
 It has not only enabled me to meet my suffering with love but has helped transform it into self-compassion.

 Recognize what is happening

 Allow the experience to be there, just as it is

 When you feel the heat of a powerful overwhelming emotion or situation take some slow deep breaths in through the nose and gently out through the mouth.
 Gradually let your breathing return to normal and begin the first step of rain.

 The A is to simply allow.
-Allow the thoughts, feelings and sensations to be there, we don’t have to control them or suppress them.
+Allow the thoughts, feelings, and sensations to be there, we don’t have to control them or suppress them.
 This can be tricky at first.
-As humans we are so resistant to feeling any sense of discomfort.
-We withdraw, constrict and blame to try and make ourselves feel better but there is a great freedom to be found in simply allowing, even just momentarily.
-So for now take deep, gentle breaths and say to yourself, “okay this is how it is right now”.
+As humans, we are so resistant to feeling any sense of discomfort.
+We withdraw, constrict and blame to try and make ourselves feel better but there is great freedom to be found in simply allowing, even just momentarily.
+So, for now, take deep, gentle breaths and say to yourself, “okay this is how it is right now”.

 How does that feel?
 Many struggle at first with offering themselves love and tenderness, I know I did.
 Perhaps it feels a bit silly or maybe you don’t believe you deserve love but I can’t think of a kinder thing to do for ourselves and others than be genuinely and lovingly present with our suffering.